A critical look at why Salen Kotch is the dullest antagonist in the Call of Duty series by comparing him with other villains and their motivation.

 Makarov’s hate of the West continued to grow after the British Government attempted to assassinate Zakhaev in 1996.
 During the Second Russian Civil War and the Middle East Crisis, it was Makarov who was responsible for detonating the nuke that killed 30,000 US Marines.
 Yet his actions had dire consequences as a joint Marine and S.A.S. task force help the Russian Government to take out Zakhaev.

-Makarov and Shepherd used each other to achieve their own goals while unaware of their others ambitions, which is why they are the perfect villains.
+Makarov and Shepherd used each other to achieve their own goals while unaware of the others ambitions.
+Which is why they are the perfect villains.
 Despite their differences, they are the same as its their sense of patriotism that drives them while unaware of their selfish motivations.
 This is best demonstrated when Makarov is whiling to work with Capt.
 Price, his sworn enemy, to take out General Shepherd.
 When their goal is achieved, Makarov goes back to his old ways by working to prolong the ongoing war that he started all in the idea of making Russia a world power.

 The next antagonist to examine is actually the most multilayered and sympathetic one in the series, Raul Menendez from Black Ops II.
 He is a villain who is the byproduct of American foreign policy in Central America and CIA blowback.
 Most of his family was killed and his sister badly burned when a warehouse they were living in was burned by its American owner for the insurance money.
 He soon became a major arms dealer known to work with communist regimes, which got the attention of the CIA.
 The boiling point hit when the Special Operations Group and Panama Defense Force botched a raid on his compound which resulted in the death of his sister.